 Pastoral Care is excellent across the Prep School and every child is known and understood.
 Happiness, security and confidence are paramount for each child to achieve, learn and succeed.
 Everything grows from these secure foundations.

-We are creating the solid foundations of a Pastoral School by developing individual Learning Behaviours from Nursery upwards; promoting the language and behaviour associated with ‘Growth Mindsets’ and by introducing Mindfulness.
+We are creating the solid foundations of a Pastoral School by developing individual Learning Behaviours from Pre-Prep upwards; promoting the language and behaviour associated with ‘Growth Mindsets’ and by introducing Mindfulness.
 This process forms the basis for a broad inspiring curriculum, tailored to individual needs.

 The Pastoral Structure is a support network which looks after the children and the staff: